massalabs/massa/massa-consensus/architecture.md

 4. Propagate.

 ### Network(incoming)
-Waits on Incoming(and shutdown)
+Waits on NetworkIncoming(and shutdown)
 1. Wake-up on the condvar
 2. Read new data.
 3. Deserialize into known objects, validate them.
 4. write to storage, notify Consensus.

-Note: Should own a tokio runtime, running one task per peer, and those tasks will add incoming data to the shared Incoming data, and notify on the condvar.
+Note: Should own a tokio runtime, running one task per peer, and those tasks will add incoming data to the shared NetworkIncoming data, and notify on the condvar.

 ## A note on shutdown